title-image

 Add a new Vector layer, naming it 'crossbar'.

-Line style = choose the 2nd line that you made
+Line style = choose the 2nd line that you created

 (the straight line with a knob at each end)